usnistgov/oscal-xproc3/projects/usds-playbook-import/readme.md

 Convert a small, readily-available (public) document (on the web) into OSCAL, to show a rudimentary OSCAL "up-conversion" (value-add conversion, 'qualification' or semantic enhancement).

-Serve as a "mini" with the same architecture as other data enhancement, qualification or rectification pipelines in this repo and elsewhere.
+Provide a working model in miniature of the same architecture as other XProc-based data enhancement, qualification or rectification pipelines in this repo and elsewhere.

 ## Who might find this useful